ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Often the difference between good DX and bad DX is twenty or thirty minutes of upfront effort from somebody familiar with the codebase.

-It doesn t take long to ensure that basic build commands work in a fresh install, and that those commands are documented in a local README.
+It doesn't take long to ensure that basic build commands work in a fresh install, and that those commands are documented in a local README.

 One opportunity for you as CTO to make this easier is to ensure that the build commands used across repositories and codebases at your company are consistent.
 Maybe it's always docker compose up or always yarn run.
 Whatever it is, any developer should be able to git clone any repository, and then the first command that comes to mind to build and run the software works.